McKlay/research-starter-handbook/docs/Preface.md

 This handbook is for:

-* 🎓 **Graduate students**—especially those in technical or interdisciplinary programs—who feel like they were thrown into the deep end without learning how to swim.
+* **Graduate students**—especially those in technical or interdisciplinary programs who feel like they were thrown into the deep end without learning how to swim.
-* 🔍 **Early-stage researchers** trying to explore literature, validate their problem space, and understand what has already been done.
+* **Early-stage researchers** trying to explore literature, validate their problem space, and understand what has already been done.
-* 🧠 **Self-taught builders** transitioning into the academic world of conferences, journals, and research ethics.
+* **Self-taught builders** transitioning into the academic world of conferences, journals, and research ethics.
-* 💼 **Professionals writing a thesis** after years of software development, seeking clarity without getting buried in jargon.
+* **Professionals writing a thesis** after years of software development, seeking clarity without getting buried in jargon.

 You don’t need a PhD mindset to use this guide.
 But you *do* need a beginner’s curiosity and a builder’s determination.